 If I were to land on your website, social media or newsletter pages today what would I see?
 Would everything be cohesive, easy to navigate, relatable and most importantly would it reflect who your business is?
 Most times the answer is no. Especially for new businesses or businesses who lack guidance.
 No matter if you’re fresh off the boat or been building this empire for a million years your branding aka the way your business appears to others is what draws them in.
 One of the best compliments I have received is no matter the platform you find my company on; it is the same.
 In addition to that, I hear I am the same online as I am in person.
 I highly suggest, having your brand audit so you can understand where you are going wrong.
 First impressions are lasting ones, make sure when people first discover you, it pulls them in.

 Initial Contact (Referral System)

 It is very rare for your target audience to just stumble upon you.
 They are either lead by searching, referrals or heard it through the grapevine.
 All mine consulting clients discovered me via Instagram and then others were referred to me by existing clients.
 My question is, do you have a referral system in place that brings people to you.
-It doesn’t need to be some elaborate beautiful guide on matted paper, but something needs to be put in place.
-A great idea would be providing your existing customers a first purchase card to provide friends when they receive an order.
-So, if I order several products from your online store you would include a next purchase card to retain me and then maybe 3 first purchase cards to give to my friends.
-I hear often people are afraid to ask fro referrals, but if you want your business to thrive I highly suggest you ask your clients.
-Word of mouth is huge, because people prefer to buy from people they trust.
+It doesn’t need to be some beautiful, elaborate guide on matted paper, but something needs to be put in place.
+An exquisite idea would be providing your existing customers a first purchase card to provide friends when they receive an order.
+So, if I order several products from your online store, you would include a next purchase card to retain me and then maybe three first purchase cards to give to my friends.
+I hear often people are afraid to ask fro referrals, but if you want your business to thrive, I highly suggest you ask your clients.
+Word of mouth is huge because people prefer to buy from people they trust.